mch1307/gvs/README.md

 GVS_SECRETS    []string
 ```

-The requested Vault secrets will be available to the container as env var, prefixed with GVS_.
+The requested Vault secrets will be available to the container as env var, prefixed with the name of you application (uppercase).

 ## Example